dotnet/csharpstandard/standard/portability-issues.md

 1. The impact of thread termination when a thread has no handler for an exception, and the thread is itself terminated. ([§13.10.6](statements.md#13106-the-throw-statement))
 1. The mechanism by which linkage to an external method is achieved. ([§15.6.8](classes.md#1568-external-methods))
 1. The impact of thread termination when no matching `catch` clause is found for an exception and the code that initially started that thread is reached. ([§22.4](exceptions.md#224-how-exceptions-are-handled)).
+1. The token name mapping and semantics of unmanaged calling conventions beyond those required by this specification, and the set of valid combinations of those tokens (§function-pointers).
 1. An execution environment may provide additional attributes that affect the execution of a C# program. ([§23.5.1](attributes.md#2351-general))
 1. The mappings between pointers and integers. ([§24.5.1](unsafe-code.md#2451-general))
 1. The effect of applying the unary `*` operator to a `null` pointer. ([§24.6.2](unsafe-code.md#2462-pointer-indirection))
+1. The type of exception thrown when the *primary_expression* of an *invocation_expression* is a function pointer with value `null`, and an attempt is made to invoke the (non-existent) pointed-to method ([§12.8.10](expressions.md#12810-invocation-expressions)).
 1. The behavior when pointer arithmetic overflows the domain of the pointer type. ([§24.6.6](unsafe-code.md#2466-pointer-increment-and-decrement), [§24.6.7](unsafe-code.md#2467-pointer-arithmetic))
 1. The result of the `sizeof` operator for non-pre-defined value types. ([§24.6.9](unsafe-code.md#2469-the-sizeof-operator))
 1. The behavior of the `fixed` statement if the array expression is `null` or if the array has zero elements. ([§24.7](unsafe-code.md#247-the-fixed-statement))
 1. The behavior of the `fixed` statement if the string expression is `null`. ([§24.7](unsafe-code.md#247-the-fixed-statement))
+1. The value returned when a stack allocation of size zero is made ([§12.8.22](expressions.md#12822-stack-allocation)).

 ## B.4 Unspecified behavior